davidmoremad/awspice/README.rst

   volumes = awsmanager.service.ec2.get_volumes_by('status', 'available', regions=regions)

-Example: Search instance in all accounts and regions by Public IP
+**Example**: Search instance in all accounts and regions by Public IP

 .. code-block:: python